Manchester Marathon: Running 26.2 Miles on My Birthday

 Navigating the Race: From Old Trafford to Altrincham

-The water stations were chaotic, with people pushing and shoving for bottles.
-I prefer to grab one and hold onto it until I’ve finished, which helped me avoid the mad rush at later stations.
-My focus was on getting to mile 16—once I hit that point, I could mentally start counting down to the finish line.
+Water stations were chaotic, with many runners grabbing bottles.
+I preferred to grab one and hold it until finished, which helped me stay calm.
+My main focus was reaching mile 16 – after that, I could mentally start counting down to the finish line.

 The Crowd Support: Manchester at its Best

-The Final Stretch: Fighting Fatigue
+The Final Stretch: Fighting Fatigue and Chasing a PB

 Post-Race Thoughts: A New Personal Best